iTwin/itwinjs-core/docs/learning/ECSQLTutorial/FirstExamples.md

 > **Try it yourself**
 >
-> *Goal:* Compute the perimeter and area of a circle with a radius of 10 cm..
+> *Goal:* Compute the perimeter and area of a circle with a radius of 10 cm.
 >
 > *ECSQL:* `SELECT 10 Radius, (2 * 3.1415 * 10) Perimeter, (3.1415 * 10 * 10) Area FROM bis.Element LIMIT 1`
 >